New Tang Dynasty Television

-New Tang Dynasty Television (NTD Television) is a multilingual American television broadcaster founded by adherents of the Falun Gong new religious movement and based in New York City.
-The station was founded in 2001 as a Chinese-language broadcaster, but has since expanded its language offerings; in July 2020, it launched its 24/7 English channel which now broadcasts nationwide in the U.S. and UK.
+New Tang Dynasty Television (NTD Television) is a multilingual American television broadcaster founded by adherents of Falun Gong, a new religious movement, and based in New York City.
+The station was founded in 2001 as a Chinese-language broadcaster, and has since expanded its language offerings; in July 2020, it launched its 24/7 English channel which broadcasts nationwide in the U.S. and UK.
 It is under the Epoch Media Group, a consortium which also includes the newspaper The Epoch Times.
-The Epoch Media Group's news sites and YouTube channels have promoted conspiracy theories such as QAnon, anti-vaccine misinformation and false claims of fraud in the 2020 United States presidential election.
+The Epoch Media Group's news sites and YouTube channels have promoted conspiracy theories including QAnon, anti-vaccine misinformation and false claims of fraud in the 2020 United States presidential election.

 History

 NTD was founded in 2001 by practitioners of the Falun Gong new religious movement.
-The station has a regular focus on the promotion of traditional Chinese culture and western classical arts, and devotes extensive news coverage to Chinese human rights issues, scrutinizing abuses of power by the Chinese Communist Party.
+The station has a regular focus on the promotion of traditional Chinese culture and western classical arts, and devotes extensive news coverage to Chinese human rights issues, scrutinizing alleged abuses of power by the Chinese Communist Party.
 The name was chosen to invoke the ancient Tang dynasty that the company considers "the golden age of Chinese spirituality and civilization ... known for its high moral standards and unparalleled cultural achievements."

 The Christian Science Monitor in 2004 called NTD "the first independent Chinese-language TV station in the US".
 The Wall Street Journal said in 2007 that NTD "serves as a platform for China's pro-democracy dissidents, who have been torn by internal squabbling and lack of organization".

 In 2009, NTD had an income of $5.3 million, including $2.4 million from 3,000 donations.
 In 2011, NTD had a staff of 80, nearly all volunteers.

 By 2016, NTD's revenues were $7.4 million.
 In 2017, they more than doubled to $18 million, according to reports from the U.S. Internal Revenue Service.

 NTD started broadcasting to the UK on Sky TV on February 22, 2021 on channel 190 (previously used for MyTV channel), and subsequently on Freeview channel 271.

 As of 2022, NTD reached about 6 million US households.

 Relationship with Falun Gong

 NTD, along with The Epoch Times and Sound of Hope, was founded by Falun Gong practitioners who had immigrated to the West.
 Many of its staff are Falun Gong adherents who volunteer their time and services.
-In an interview with the Wall Street Journal, the former president Zhong Lee stated that the company's original purpose was to "speak as the voice of Falun Gong", but that "media can also play a big role pushing democracy in China".
+In an interview with the Wall Street Journal, the former president Zhong Lee stated that the company's original purpose was to "speak as the voice of Falun Gong", and that "media can also play a big role pushing democracy in China".

 NTD is one of the organizations that Falun Gong founder Li Hongzhi has referred to as "our media", along with The Epoch Times newspaper and the Shen Yun dance troupe.